Proxy-alt/ltmeat/README.md

 12. Then hit the Allow access to file URLs switch at least twice Stuff should now be unblocked.
 In order for the exploit to work you must keep that tab open but do not need have it visible (you can minimize or hide the tab if wanted)
 ## Biggest extension pages
-- Lightspeed filter agent
+- Lightspeed filter agent (blocks certain urls and images)
   - Main.js
     - Few Weeks
-- Lightspeed Classroom
+- Lightspeed Classroom (allows teachers to block stuff)
   - Index.js
     - Few hours
-- Lightsped Digital insight agent
+- Lightsped Digital insight agent (lets teachers see stuff)
   - Background.js
     - Few seconds (trying to find bigger file)
 # How to add your blocking extension